 About the founder

-Matilda (aka Tilly) is a writer, creative and avid runner who took up long distance running after joining Run Dem Crew in 2011.
-Since then, she’s completed ten half marathons, five 10ks (including that Nike Women’s race in 2015 with her girls Sanchia and Venetia), three marathons, an ultra marathon, Tough Mudder, the Ride London 100 mile bike ride (and has miraculously lived to tell the tale).
+Matilda (aka Tilly) is a writer, creative and avid runner who took up long distance running in 2011.
+Since then, she’s completed more than 30 race events including 15 half marathons, four marathons, an ultra marathon, Tough Mudder and the Ride London 100 mile bike ride.

 She’s passionate about encouraging black and brown women to pursue fitness, so in 2018, she qualified as a Leadership in Running Fitness coach to facilitate group sessions around London and beyond.